 Textured Man Bun with Loose Strands

 A man bun gathered from textured, layered hair, with a few pieces left loose at the front or sides on purpose.
-The layering underneath is what gives the loose strands movement rather than just having them hang flat.
+The layering underneath is what gives your loose strands movement rather than having them hang flat.

 Textured Faux Hawk Fade

-The centre section textured and lifted, sides faded.
-Less commitment than a full mohawk.
-Cut the centre section blunt instead of textured and it turns into a single dense ridge rather than a shaped strip, which is the main visual difference between this and a much bolder style you may not have wanted.
+Cut the center section blunt instead of textured and you’ll end up with a single dense ridge rather than a shaped strip, which is the main visual difference between this and a much bolder style you may not have wanted.

 Textured Mullet Fade